shyft-marketing/food-resource-directory/README.md

 ### Adding Food Resources

+**Option 1: Add Manually**
 1. Go to **WordPress Admin → Food Resources → Add New**
 2. Enter the location name as the **Title**
 3. Fill in all fields in the "Food Resource Info" section
 4. Click **Publish**

+**Option 2: Import from CSV (NEW in v2.0.0)**
+1. Go to **WordPress Admin → Food Resources → Import Locations**
+2. Download the CSV template
+3. Fill in your location data following the template format
+4. Upload the completed CSV file
+5. Review the preview and confirm import

+See [IMPORT-FEATURE.md](IMPORT-FEATURE.md) for detailed CSV import instructions.

 ### For Site Visitors